V4Fire/Client/src/components/base/b-bottom-slide/README.md

 #### [fastSwipeThreshold = `10`]

-The minimum required amount of pixels of scrolling after which we can assume that there was a quick swipe.
+The minimum required number of pixels scrolled after which we can assume that there was a quick swipe.

 #### [swipeThreshold = `40`]

-The minimum required amount of pixels of scrolling to swipe.
+The minimum required number of pixels scrolled to trigger a swipe.

 #### [overlay = `true`]

-If true, the component will overlay background while it's opened.
+If set to true, the component will display an overlay background while it's opened.

 #### [maxOpacity = `0.8`]